rosinaSav/RBP_motifs/README.md

 Source code for paper on RBP motifs. housekeeping.py, nucleotide_comp.py, plotting.py, read_and_write.py,
 cython_func.pyx, my_stats.py, bedtools_games.py and conservation.py are modules and not all of the code
 that they contain is relevant to the paper.
+The R scripts are necessary for the module my_stats.py.

 RBP_motifs.py: obtaining the RBP motifs